Mauna Loa

 A total of 24 hikers are allowed per night at the Pu'u 'ula'ula (Red Hill).
 The cabin has 8 bunks with thin foam pads.
 A total of 28 hikers are allowed at the Mauna Loa summit cabin area.
 The summit cabin has 12 bunks with mattress pads.
 Cabins have attached water catchment tanks.
 Check on current water levels when obtaining your permit.
 Treat all water before drinking.
 Composting toilets are provided; please use them.
 Do not put trash in the pit toilets.

-There is no drinking water at either the Mauna Loa Observatory or Mauna Loa Road trailheads.
-Both are accessible by one-lane paved roads.
-Neither has public telephones or public transportation.
-It takes about an hour to drive from the Kilauea Visitor Center via Mauna Loa Road to the trailhead, and two hours to drive to the Observatory trailhead via Saddle Road.
+The Mauna Loa Road trailhead is accessible by a one-lane paved road.
+There is no drinking water, public telephones or public transportation.
+It takes about an hour to drive from the Kilauea Visitor Center via Mauna Loa Road to the trailhead.

 Leave No Trace